HeydoubleU/Pyfrost/README.md

 DEPRECATED for now.
-This requires will require some rewriting to work with sdk changes in recent versions of Bifrost.
+This will require some rewriting to work with sdk changes in recent versions of Bifrost.

 # Pyfrost
 Python embedded in a Bifrost Operator.
 Created and tested with `Maya 2024.1`, `Bifrost 2.7.1.0`, `Python 3.11.4`.